tkerby/flipperzero-firmware-wPlugins/README.md

 v0.1 is licensed under the MIT license. v0.2 and later is licensed under the GNU General Public License.

-v0.1 can still be accessed through the Releases page.
+All previous versions can still be accessed through the Releases page.

 Any licenses for the cipher / hash function implementations I included is at the top of their respective code files.